What is support and resistance?

 These two are the purest definitions of support and resistance and the simplest to understand.

-The market is up-trending, that means buyers are in control and are causing the price to rise higher.
+For example, the market is up-trending, which means buyers are in control and are causing the price to rise higher.
 Now, at a level, the price suddenly reverses as too many traders are selling or willing to sell.
 This indicates that buyers lost their control over the market, and the momentum shifted towards the sellers.
 This level or area, where the price stopped and reversed back is called the resistance.
-This area from where the price reversed for the very first time will hold a level of importance in mind of the traders who observed this reversal.
+This area from where the price reversed for the very first time will hold a level of importance in the mind of the traders who observed this reversal.